 4. To determine if there is a correlation between stream discharge and slope, distance, or activity of ants for each colonization indication.

 After trudging along through the rainforest for a few days, dropping GPS points every time we saw a little green leaf gliding across the trail and timing a tennis ball while it floated downstream, we got our results.
 Unfortunately, our sample size was too small to get anything significant, but we did see a variation with activity level: lower activity colonization indicators tended to be located slightly farther from nearest streams, and higher activity levels were found closer to streams.
 Time was an issue, as it was in many other groups, and we felt as though a temporal component could have significantly benefitted this study as ant activity is highly dynamic and related to rainfall and flood events.
-Delineating watersheds would have also yielded a better analysis, but hey, we did our bestimage and learned a lot while doing it.
+Delineating watersheds would have also yielded a better analysis, but hey, we did our best and learned a lot while doing it.
 One day… one day I’ll return to study this little world.

 Until next time, Costa Rica, now gotta go watch Antz.